boco3000/nba-rplacement-radar/README.md

 - Does not account for opponent strength or lineup combinations
 - Sample sizes vary significantly by team and player

+- ### Data

+Raw box score data is not included in this repository.

+To run the analysis:
+- Place per-game NBA box score data for the 2024–25 season into `data/raw/`
+- Data must include player name, team, game ID/date, minutes, points, rebounds, and assists

+All analysis notebooks read from this directory.

 ## Repo structure
 - `notebooks/` — analysis and development notebooks
 - `data/reports/` — generated outputs (CSV/HTML)